 Also it is important that students write down/remember their user name and password for class activities.
-The school also provides each student with a networked folder.
-In order to transport work from home and back to school, I would recommend that students invest in a USB keyring (jumpdrive) or e-mail.
-Lastly, I encourage students to save all work on their networked folder.
+In order to transport work from home and back to school, I would recommend that students invest in a USB keyring (jumpdrive) or send attachments via e-mail.
 Most importantly, misbehavior in the computer lab will not be tolerated.